The Great Race to Inner Space: Our Surprising Future

 But look closer, and you will see a very different story.
 Humanity’s advances to date have all been directly driven by great leaps in the miniaturization and efficiency of our technologies, and in the density, diversity, virtuality, and intelligence of our societies.
 The more our civilization gains access to “Inner Space,” both to the domain of very small size scales (physical inner space), and to the domain of very powerful brain-based and computer-based simulations (virtual inner space), the faster we learn to generate major new economic, social, and adaptation benefits.

-Regarding physical inner space, the futurist R. Buckminster (“Bucky”) Fuller called accelerating physical resource (STEM) efficiency “ephemeralization.”
-He noted that intelligent systems are always figuring out how to do more and more physical transformation or production of any standard output (product, service, information, etc.) with less and less physical resources (space, time, energy, and matter, or STEM) or effort over time.
+Regarding physical inner space, the futurist R. Buckminster (“Bucky”) Fuller called growing physical resource (STEM) efficiency “ephemeralization.”
+He noted that leading systems are always figuring out how to do more and more physical transformation or production of any standard output (product, service, information, etc.) with less and less energetic and material resources over time.
 This and other insights of his led him to one of my favorite quotes with respect to the energy, food, and environmental “crises” being contemplated by dystopian thinkers in the 1970s: “There is no energy crisis, food crisis, or environmental crisis.
 There is only a crisis of ignorance.”
-Bucky offered us many other timeless quotes, including: “The end move in politics is always to pick up a gun.”
-Though a bit too utopian at times, he was a cosmic thinker and truth teller that we all would do well to emulate.
-Let me recommend Steven Sieden’s Buckminster Fuller’s Universe: His Life and Work (2000) for a great biography of this leading 20th century thinker.
+Bucky is a source of many other timeless quotes, including: “The end move in politics is always to pick up a gun.”
+Though a bit utopian at times, he was a cosmic thinker and truth teller that we all would do well to emulate.
+See Steven Sieden’s Buckminster Fuller’s Universe: His Life and Work (2000) for a great biography of this great 20th century thinker.

 In Chapter 3, in the Eight Abilities and Goals of Adaptive Systems, we’ll propose there are at least eight ways that virtual inner space seems to always grow exponentially in our most adaptive systems.
 I’d like you just to consider three for now.
 The most successful systems grow their intelligence, immunity, and morality over time.
 They see the world with greater and more accurate simulation capacity, they find more ways to protect their group complexity, and they find more ways to interact to produce win-win solutions for the group.

-The main reason the mental or virtual abilities of leading systems accelerate over time is due to another academic term, “dematerialization“.
-Dematerialization refers to the substitution of information or computation for physical processes and systems.
+The reason mental or virtual abilities of leading systems accelerate over time will be referred to by another single word in this Guide, “dematerialization“.
+Dematerialization refers to the substitution of either information or computation for physical processes and systems.
 Dematerialization happens when we use our thinking minds, to replace doing an experiment in slow and expensive physical space.
 Instead, we imagine the outcome, in a much faster and less resource-intensive process.

-From the D&D perspective, humanity’s collective complexity, wealth, and resilience have accelerated for so long because, via STEM compression (densification), we have continually learned how to move our intelligence into ever smaller domains of nanotechnology, and ever smarter simulations (dematerialization) in the continual search for new capabilities and wealth-creating innovations.
-Consider how Earth’s leading innovations today increasingly happen either at very small scales in physical, chemical, or biotechnological processes, or inside computers, their networks, and software.
-It is only these special systems that use less and less physical resources to produce more and more intelligence and social value.
+Consider how Earth’s leading innovations today increasingly happen either at very small scales or in increasingly dense configurations in physical, chemical, biological, social, or technological processes, or inside computers, their networks, and software.
+It is only these special systems that use less and less physical resources to produce more and more information, intelligence, social value.

 As a consequence of D&D, I believe we can say the following.